Fibre To The Home

 BACKGROUND AND FIBRE ROLLOUT

 I began my remote working life from Co.
-Kerry back in November 2003 and still vividly remember the evening I got my first DSL connection up and running and was able to connect to a work desktop computer 200 miles away in my Dublin-based office and use it like I was physically sitting in front of it.
+Kerry back in November 2003 and vividly remember the evening I got my first DSL connection up and running and was able to connect to a work desktop computer 200 miles away in my Dublin-based office and use it like I was physically sitting in front of it.
 The 4Mbps download speeds at that time seemed futuristic.

 In the meantime, next generation fibre optic broadband had started to make inroads with faster and longer range links.
 But countryside fibre seemed a distant dream until in mid 2019, Eir, Ireland’s largest telecoms provider, announced a €250m fibre investment to upgrade their national broadband infrastructure.
 The rollout began by focusing initially on bringing fibre-to-the-home (FTTH) with speeds up to 1Gps speeds to the outskirts of towns first, where traditional DSL speeds fall off and the benefits would be felt the most.
 Once the rural upgrade was completed, they would then move on to upgrading the towns and cities with newer FTTH equipment that supported even faster 10Gbps speeds.

 We got lucky and made it as one of the 330,000 rural installations to benefit from Eir’s upgrade.
-Overnight a fibre optic cable and distribution box appeared on a pole opposite our house - the last on our stretch of road - giving us the very real possibility of 1 gigabit speeds.
+Overnight a fibre optic cable and distribution box appeared on a pole opposite our house - the last on our stretch of road - giving us the very real possibility of up to 1 gigabit speeds.

 WHAT EXACTLY DO WE MEAN BY FIBRE?

 At this point it’s worth clarifying a few things when it comes to broadband speeds that have been muddled due to overmarketing and general ambiguity.
 When Eir originally rolled out Fibre-to-the-Cabinet (FTTC) in 2010 they marketed it as “fibre broadband” even though it was still DSL that was bringing the internet into each home.
 So while the core “back bone” connection to the local cabinet had speeds of 1GB, the connection between the cabinet and the home was still just copper-based DSL and this could never be more than 100Mbps.
-Cable broadband helped somewhat with higher speeds of 500Mbps but unlike copper phone lines, not all parts of a town had cable.
+Cable broadband helped somewhat with higher speeds of up to 500Mbps but unlike copper phone lines, not all parts of a town had cable.